-We expect to design crowdsale and digital security smart contracts in-house and then deploy such smart contracts to the specifications of each issuance.
-Once an offering on our platform closes, we would then issue digital securities to the wallet each user has whitelisted.
+We expect to design crowdsale and token smart contracts in-house and then deploy such smart contracts to the specifications of each issuance.
+Once an offering on our platform closes, we would then issue tokens to the wallet each user has whitelisted.
 We expect to continually automate this process as more deals occur on our platform and add additional features, such as the option for disbursements via smart contract.